mhackersu/apostles-creed/README.md

 earthquake, and those things that were done, they feared greatly, saying, Truly this was the Son of God.

-**Heb 10**
+**Heb 10** For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
+2 For then would they not have ceased to be offered? because that the worshippers once purged should have had no more conscience of sins.
+3 But in those sacrifices there is a remembrance again made of sins every year.
+4 For it is not possible that the blood of bulls and of goats should take away sins.
+5 Wherefore when he cometh into the world, he saith, Sacrifice and offering thou wouldest not, but a body hast thou prepared me: 6 In burnt offerings and sacrifices for sin thou hast had no pleasure.
+7 Then said I, Lo, I come (in the volume of the book it is written of me,) to do thy will, O God.
+8 Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law; 9 Then said he, Lo, I come to do thy will, O God.
+He taketh away the first, that he may establish the second.
+10 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.
+11 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: 12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; 13 From henceforth expecting till his enemies be made his footstool.
+14 For by one offering he hath perfected for ever them that are sanctified.
+15 Whereof the Holy Ghost also is a witness to us: for after that he had said before, 16 This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them; 17 And their sins and iniquities will I remember no more.
+18 Now where remission of these is, there is no more offering for sin.
+19 Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus, 20 By a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh; 21 And having an high priest over the house of God; 22 Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.
+23 Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;) 24 And let us consider one another to provoke unto love and to good works: 25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.
+26 For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, 27 But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.
+28 He that despised Moses' law died without mercy under two or three witnesses: 29 Of how much sorer punishment, suppose ye, shall he be thought worthy, who hath trodden under foot the Son of God, and hath counted the blood of the covenant, wherewith he was sanctified, an unholy thing, and hath done despite unto the Spirit of grace?
+30 For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
+And again, The Lord shall judge his people.
+31 It is a fearful thing to fall into the hands of the living God.
+32 But call to remembrance the former days, in which, after ye were illuminated, ye endured a great fight of afflictions; 33 Partly, whilst ye were made a gazingstock both by reproaches and afflictions; and partly, whilst ye became companions of them that were so used.
+34 For ye had compassion of me in my bonds, and took joyfully the spoiling of your goods, knowing in yourselves that ye have in heaven a better and an enduring substance.
+35 Cast not away therefore your confidence, which hath great recompence of reward.
+36 For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
+37 For yet a little while, and he that shall come will come, and will not tarry.
+38 Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
+39 But we are not of them who draw back unto perdition; but of them that believe to the saving of the soul.

 *Jesus became our atonement -- "For the law having a shadow of good..."
 Historically, blood was shed an ancient times to cover the sins of the people with the atonement of a spotless animal sacrifice.*

-**Jhn 1:29** The next day John seeth Jesus coming unto him, and saith, Behold the Lamb

-of God, which taketh away the sin of the world.
+**Jhn 1:29** The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world.

-**Lev 17:11** For the life of the flesh is in the blood: and I have given it to you upon

-the altar to make an atonement for your souls: for it is the blood that maketh

-an atonement for the soul.
+**Lev 17:11** For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.

-**Mrk 12:30** And thou shalt love the Lord thy God with all thy heart, and with all thy

-soul, and with all thy mind, and with all thy strength: this is the first
+**Mrk 12:30** And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.

-commandment.

-**Rom 3:25** Whom God hath set forth to be a propitiation through faith in his blood,

-to declare his righteousness for the remission of sins that are past, through

-the forbearance of God;
+**Rom 3:25** Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God;

-**Heb 2:18** For in that he himself hath suffered being tempted, he is able to succour

-them that are tempted.
+**Heb 2:18** For in that he himself hath suffered being tempted, he is able to succour them that are tempted.

-**1 Jhn 2:2** And he is the propitiation for our sins: and not for ours only, but also

-for the sins of the whole world.
+**1 Jhn 2:2** And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.

-**1 Jhn 4:10** Herein is love, not that we loved God, but that he loved us, and sent his

-Son to be the propitiation for our sins.
+**1 Jhn 4:10** Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.

-**Heb 9:1-12** Then verily the first covenant had also ordinances of divine service, and a
+**Heb 9:1-12** Then verily the first covenant had also ordinances of divine service, and a worldly sanctuary.

-worldly sanctuary.
 2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the shewbread; which is called the sanctuary.
 3 And after the second veil, the tabernacle which is called the Holiest of all; 4 Which had the golden censer, and the ark of the covenant overlaid round about with gold, wherein was the golden pot that had manna, and Aaron\'s rod that budded, and the tables of the covenant; 5 And over it the cherubims of glory shadowing the mercyseat;
-of which we

-cannot now speak particularly.
+of which we cannot now speak particularly.
 6 Now when these things were thus ordained, the priests went always into the first tabernacle, accomplishing the service of God.

-7 But into the second went the high priest alone once every year, not without

-blood, which he offered for himself, and for the errors of the people: 8 The Holy Ghost this signifying, that the way into the holiest of all was not yet made manifest, while as the first tabernacle was yet standing: 9 Which was a figure for the time then present, in which were offered both
+7 But into the second went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of the people: 8 The Holy Ghost this signifying, that the way into the holiest of all was not yet made manifest, while as the first tabernacle was yet standing: 9 Which was a figure for the time then present, in which were offered both